thinh-askui/airbnb-search-with-askui/README.md

 ## Usage

-You can reproduce this example on your local machine.
+You can reproduce this example on your local machine:

 Open the page askui.com on your favored browser.

 Install all necessary packages: